AMH (Anti-Mullerian Hormone)

 Frequently Asked Questions

-The standard reference range is High:>3.0 ng/mL, Normal:1.0-3.0 ng/mL, Low:<1.0 ng/mL.
-Many functional medicine practitioners recommend tighter optimal ranges for peak health.
-Your ideal range may vary based on age, sex, and health goals.
+The standard reference range for AMH (Anti-Mullerian Hormone) is High:>3.0 ng/mL, Normal:1.0-3.0 ng/mL, Low:<1.0 ng/mL.
+Optimal ranges may differ based on individual health goals and expert recommendations.

 Medical Disclaimer